 It’s not always against the rules for hospitals to charge poor patients unaffordable sums of money for healthcare in Chhattisgarh.
 At private hospitals, the price tags on surgeries and procedures—pretty much anything that requires cutting—is steep.
 And it’s these exact procedures that doctors are turning to, even if it isn’t justified.

 “It’s women from these poor backgrounds—from slums in the cities who are not able to articulate their demand—that suffer,” said Binayak Sen, a doctor and activist who founded Chhattisgarh-based health organisation Jan Swasthya Sahyog.
-“You can forget about dignity.”“The doctor scared us.
-He said it could be cancerous.”
+“You can forget about dignity.”

 On a sunny January afternoon most of the women in Manikchauri, a village 25km from Raipur, were out working in the fields.
 Water had just been distributed, and it was a good day to tend to the grain.